xiangpingxx64/irys/SETUP.md

 These are the configuration options you *should* change when configuring a new node:
 -  `mode`: either `Genesis`, `PeerSync` or `TrustedPeerSync`
     - If you are running a local network, use `Genesis` - otherwise, use `PeerSync`
+    - to join a network you must also specify the genesis block hash.
+This will be used for validating the genesis block that you will receive from a trusted peer.
 - `base_directory`: The fully qualified path to where the Irys node should store all it's data.
     - Note: Changing this will require you to manually move your existing data directory.
 - `mining_key`: Hex encoded EVM private key that the node uses to interact with the network.